 What Is Strontium?

-Strontium is a trace element found in seawater and soil.
-The main dietary source of strontium is seafood.
-Foods with lesser amounts of strontium include whole milk, wheat bran, meat, poultry, and root vegetables.
+Strontium is a mineral found in seawater and soil.
+In your diet, you get it mainly from seafood, but you can also get small amounts of it in whole milk, wheat bran, meat, poultry, and root vegetables.

-Strontium is chemically similar to calcium.
-It appears to play a role in the formation of new bone while slowing the breakdown of old bone, and thus may influence bone density.
-There is some evidence that women with osteoporosis may not absorb strontium as they should.
+Strontium is similar to calcium.
+It seems to play a role in how your body makes new bone while it slows the breakdown of old bone.
+That means it may affect how strong your bones are.
+Some research says that women with osteoporosis may not absorb strontium as they should.

-If you are interested in taking strontium supplement, ask your doctor to recommend one for you.
+If you want to take a strontium supplement, ask your doctor first.

 What is Strontium Ranelate?